Group therapy provides a supportive environment for you to address your concerns, learn from each other, and develop coping skills.

 Group Sessions

 All groups are held in-person unless otherwise noted.
 The specific location will be shared once your participation in the group is confirmed.
-If there isn’t a group that meets your needs, do check back next semester as we may change our offerings.
+If there isn’t a group that meets your availability or interest, you may fill up this survey form.
+We may consider opening up additional groups, should there be sufficient interest.

 Theme : Anxiety